NOAAM x KNMF

 As told by Omar Casimire

-This exhibition highlights the decades-long work of historian Omar Casimire, founder of KNMF, who has documented the names and stories of over 10,000 individuals impacted by Hurricane Katrina.
-Through archival materials, historical records, and personal narratives, The Katrina List transforms data into testimony and memory into infrastructure.
+This exhibition highlights the decades-long work of historian and archivist Omar Casimire, founder of KNMF, who has documented the names and stories of thousands impacted by Hurricane Katrina, including those who sought refuge at the Ernest N. Morial Convention Center in the storm’s aftermath.

-At NOAAM, this work exists within a cultural ecosystem that connects past, present, and future, positioning the exhibition as both remembrance and part of a larger continuum of Black resilience, migration, creativity, and survival.
+At NOAAM, this work is held within a cultural ecosystem that connects past, present, and future—positioning the exhibition as both an act of remembrance and part of a larger continuum of Black resilience, migration, creativity, and survival.

 Explore the Project